 As I finish writing this, I am aware that all of these words are not mindfulness or self-compassion or equanimity.
 They are the finger pointing toward the moon; they are not the moon.
 I invite you to hold them in that way, and to consider that I may even actually be pointing at a yellow frisbee in the sky, thinking that it is the moon 😉

-If you want to explore some of this material with me, I’d love to see you at Finding Your Self-Compassion Practice Path starting in January.
+If you want to explore some of this material with me and some awesome companions on the path, I’d love to see you at The Roots of Mindfulness in Kansas City on July 7 and 8 and/or Somatic Self-Compassion Online starting in August.
 We’ll have time to explore practices as well as engage in discussion about practice and concepts such as the ones discussed above.
-Knowing how amazing the HeartWorks tribe is, I think it will be a very rich experience.
+Knowing how amazing both the HeartWorks community and the Midwest Alliance for Mindfulness are, I think both events will be very rich experiences.
 I hope I see you there!

 If you want to dip your toe in, please sign up for a free online HeartWorks Practice Circle get-together.
 Over one hour we will check in, journey through an emergent self-compassion practice, then debrief.
 Once again, another beautiful HeartWorks community experience.

 - Mindfulness is the Mother of Equanimity; Self-Compassion is the Midwife. - June 6, 2018

 - Navigating the Window of Tolerance: Titration During Internal Adventures - May 28, 2018